 Applications are accepted for fall admission only.
 Forms may be downloaded from the GSAS website.
 Please adhere to the deadline dates published in the GSAS Application Appendix.
 Applications submitted after the due date are considered on a rolling admission basis if seats remain, but many programs fill rapidly.

 Prospective students are invited to visit the institute during the fall and spring academic terms to learn more about the program.
 We can arrange for you to sit in on a class and suggest you check Course Listings for what might coincide with your visit.
 To schedule a visit, please contact email@example.com.
 Please note that visits should be scheduled well in advance if you wish to meet with faculty.

-Please note the recommended deadline for all applications is December 18.
+Please note the final deadline for all applications is January 4th.

-A two-year full fellowship, including tuition, benefits, and stipend, for a GloJo applicant with exceptional journalistic and academic promise.
+A two-year full fellowship, including tuition, benefits, and stipend, for a GloJo applicant who shows exceptional journalistic and academic promise.
 Students in all GloJo partner programs are eligible for this award, except those receiving funding or FLAS grants through their partner departments and centers.
+It is extremely competitive.
 No additional materials beyond the GloJo application are required.